 The Domestic Coral Reef Conservation Grants program will accept applications for projects that fall within at least one of the following four categories: (a) Fishing Impacts; (b) Land-Based Sources of Pollution; (c) Climate Change; and (d) Local and Emerging Management Needs.
-The categories include both jurisdictional and national needs to support the local coral reef conservation efforts and the CRCP program priorities respectively.
+The categories include both jurisdictional and national needs that support local coral reef conservation efforts and the CRCP's priorities respectively.
 The awards will support only activities associated with shallow water coral reef ecosystems, including coral reefs at mesophotic depths, in American Samoa, the Commonwealth of the Northern Mariana Islands (CNMI), Florida, Guam, Hawaii, Puerto Rico, the U.S. Virgin Islands and coral-dominated banks in the U.S. portions of the Gulf of Mexico.
-Although NWHI and PRIA locations are not considered geographic priorities under this competition, NWHI and PRIA may propose projects that are relevant to coral reef ecosystems located in the priority geographies noted above.
+Although Northwestern Hawaiian Islands (NWHI) and Pacific Remote Island Areas (PRIA) locations are not considered geographic priorities under this competition, NWHI and PRIA may propose projects that are relevant to coral reef ecosystems located in the priority geographies noted above.

 For the purpose of this solicitation, shallow water coral reef ecosystems include unconsolidated sediments (e.g., sand and mud); mangroves and other emergent vegetation; submerged vegetation (e.g., seagrass and macroalgae); hermatypic coral reefs and associated colonized hardbottom habitats (e.g., spur and groove, individual and aggregated patch reefs, and gorgonian colonized pavement and bedrock); and uncolonized hardbottom (e.g., reef rubble and uncolonized bedrock).
 Projects focused on coral reef ecosystems at mesophotic depths must clearly describe how the mesophotic reefs are substantially linked to shallow water coral reefs (i.e., have a meaningful ecological connection between the mesophotic area and associated shallow water coral reefs) to be eligible under this competition.

-Proposals should address threats to coral reef ecosystems identified in the CRCP Goals and Objectives 2010-2015 (http://coralreef.noaa.gov/conservation/resources/3threats_go.pdf), items identified by the jurisdictions below, and/or other local or regional planning documents (e.g Endangered Species Recovery Plans, invasive species management plans, watershed management plans, or support of NOAA Habitat Focus Areas in Guam, Hawaii, and Puerto Rico).
-These include threats from fishery impacts, land-based sources of pollution, and climate change, and issues identified as local and emerging management needs.
+Proposals should address the needs identified by the jurisdictions and/or the national CRCP/NOAA priorities list below, and may support other local or regional planning documents (e.g. Endangered Species Recovery Plans, invasive species management plans, watershed management plans, or support of the NOAA Habitat Focus Areas in Guam, Hawaii, and Puerto Rico).
+Activities addressing national level priorities can be conducted in any of the jurisdictions.

-Preference will be given to organizations with a demonstrated track record of conducting successful coral reef conservation projects; projects that involve community-based conservation activities; and projects that develop and disseminate high quality information and materials to relevant user groups and management agencies.
-Applicants must provide evidence of support (e.g., letter of support, co-principal investigator, or other indication of collaboration) for the project by appropriate representatives of States or other government jurisdictions in which the project will be conducted.
+Preference will be given to organizations with a demonstrated record of accomplishment in conducting successful coral reef conservation projects; projects that involve community-based conservation activities; and projects that develop and disseminate high quality information and materials to relevant user groups and management agencies.
+Applicants need to provide evidence of support (e.g. letter of support, co-principal investigator, indication of collaboration, or letter of utility of proposed work) for the project by appropriate representatives of States, Territorial, or other government jurisdictions who manage the area in which the project will be conducted.
 Applicants are encouraged to consult with all relevant local governmental and non-governmental entities involved in coral reef activities while developing the application and demonstrate collaboration among these entities.

-Research activities are eligible only if: 1) the project conducts applied research that directly contributes to improved management; and 2) the project includes prompt mechanisms to disseminate information to resource managers in addition to peer-reviewed publications (e.g., training of managers to use information or direct presentations to managers on project activities and outcomes); or 3) the research activity is a jurisdictional coral reef management priority, in which case the applicant must cite the specific priority and obtain a letter of support from the local coral reef management authority that will utilize research results.
+Research activities are eligible only if: 1) the project conducts applied research that directly contributes to improved management and includes prompt mechanisms to disseminate information to resource managers in addition to peer-reviewed publications (e.g., training of managers to use information or direct presentations to managers on project activities and outcomes); or 2) the research activity is a jurisdictional coral reef management priority, in which case the applicant must cite the specific priority and obtain a letter of support from the local coral reef management authority that will utilize research results.

-Proposed projects addressing the categories below should be consistent with CRCP Goals and Objectives 2010-2015.
 Applicants are also encouraged to show how the proposed activity contributes to other management efforts and plans (e.g., watershed management plans, conservation action plans, local action strategies, communication and outreach strategies, and marine protected area management plans) if applicable, and provide a link to the specific document whenever possible.